-Key financial highlights for 2019 are as follows:
+Key financial highlights for 2020 are as follows:

-- The liabilities and deferred inflows of resources of the School District exceeded its assets and deferred outflows of resources at the close of the most recent fiscal year by approximately \$13.5 million.
-Unrestricted net position was a deficit of approximately \$116.6 million.
-This deficit in unrestricted net position is a result of accounting standards that were implemented in 2015 and 2018, which resulted in the School District recording a net pension liability and related deferred pension balances for its participation in the South Carolina Retirement System ("SCRS") and a net OPEB liability and related deferred OPEB balances for its participation in the South Carolina Retiree Health Insurance Trust Fund ("SCRHITF"). - The School District's total net position increased by approximately \$1.6 million. - As of the close of the current fiscal year, the School District's governmental funds reported combined ending fund balances of approximately \$68.6 million, an increase of approximately \$6.1 million from the prior year.
-Approximately \$22.3 million (33% of the total fund balance amount) is unassigned and is available for spending at the government's discretion. - At the end of the current fiscal year, unassigned fund balance for the General Fund was approximately \$22.3 million, which was approximately 28% of total current year General Fund expenditures. - The School District's total capital assets decreased by approximately \$5.8 million (approximately 3%) during the current fiscal year.
-Key factors in this decrease was depreciation expense of approximately \$6.0 million, partially offset by capital asset additions of approximately \$0.2 million. - The School District's total debt (including premiums) decreased by approximately \$5.2 million (5%) during the fiscal year due to regularly scheduled principal payments of approximately \$4.2 million and amortization of the premium balance of approximately \$1.0 million. - During 2019, the School District's governmental funds' revenues were approximately \$110.6 million, compared to approximately \$105.9 million in the prior year.
-This increase of approximately \$4.7 million (4%) was primarily due to higher revenues from taxes and state sources. - The School District had approximately \$104.5 million in governmental funds' expenditures, compared to approximately \$99.5 million in the prior year.
-This increase of approximately \$5.0 million (5%) was primarily due to an increase in instruction and support services expenditures due to normal operations of the School District.
+- In the Statement of Net Position, the liabilities and deferred inflows of resources of the School District exceeded its assets and deferred outflows of resources at the close of the most recent fiscal year by approximately \$16.0 million.
+Unrestricted net position was a deficit of approximately \$117.8 million.
+The deficit in unrestricted net position is a result of (a) pension accounting standards that were implemented in 2015, which resulted in the School District recording a net pension liability and related deferred pension balances for its participation in the State retirement plan, and (b) other postemployment benefit ("OPEB") plan accounting standards that were implemented in 2018, which resulted in the School District recording a net OPEB liability and related deferred OPEB balances for its participation in the State OPEB plan.
+Without the net pension and net OPEB liabilities and related deferred balances, which were \$182.2 million at June 30, 2020, the School District would have total unrestricted net position of \$64.4 million. - The School District's total net position for 2020 decreased by approximately \$2.4 million compared to an increase of approximately \$1.6 million in the prior year, with total revenues of approximately \$112.7 million and \$115.1 million in expenses. - As of the close of the current fiscal year, the School District's governmental funds reported combined ending fund balances of approximately \$73.3 million, an increase of approximately \$4.7 million from the prior year.
+Approximately \$23.5 million (32% of the total fund balance amount) is unassigned and is available for spending at the government's discretion. - At the end of the current fiscal year, unassigned fund balance for the General Fund was approximately \$23.5 million, which was approximately 27% of total current year General Fund expenditures. - The School District's total capital assets decreased by approximately \$5.8 million (3%) during the current fiscal year.
+Key factors in this decrease was depreciation expense of approximately \$5.9 million, partially offset by capital asset additions of approximately \$0.1 million. - The School District's total debt (including premiums) decreased by approximately \$5.5 million (5%) during the fiscal year due to regularly scheduled principal payments of approximately \$4.5 million and amortization of the premium balance of approximately \$1.0 million. - During 2020, the School District's governmental funds' revenues were approximately \$114.9 million, compared to approximately \$110.6 million in the prior year.
+This increase of approximately \$4.3 million (4%) was primarily due to higher revenues from taxes and state sources. - The School District had approximately \$110.1 million in governmental funds' expenditures, compared to approximately \$104.5 million in the prior year.
+This increase of approximately \$5.6 million (5%) was primarily due to an increase in instruction and support services expenditures due to normal operations of the School District.